 Clicking on the Files tab lets you share files with other Team members using SharePoint.
-If a file has been shared to a Channel then people on your team can use Office Online or one of its desktop apps to collaborate on it.
+If a file has been shared to a Channel, people on your team can use Office Online or one of its desktop apps to collaborate on it.

-Email may have fallen out of fashion, but email still exists and lots of people use it every day.
-For that reason, Microsoft has made it easy for you to forward an email to any Microsoft Teams channel you like.
+Email may have fallen out of fashion for quick communication, but email still exists and lots of people use it every day.
+Thankfully, forwarding an emails to any Microsoft Teams channel is easy.

 13. Save a Message for Later

 Just hover over any message and click the ellipsis (…), then click Save this message.
-To view saved messages type /Saved in the search box followed by Enter.
-They will appear in the left pane.
-From here you can also unsave messages via the bookmark icon that appears in the top right of each message.
+You can easily find your saved messages by typing /Saved in the search box.
+Once you see your results, you can also un-save messages via the bookmark icon that appears in the top right of each message.

 14. Invite Everyone to a Team

-2. Click on Join or create a team (bottom left corner)
+- Click on Join or create a team (bottom left corner).

 15. Conduct Polls

-Some things are best kept on a need-to-know basis, so this feature lets you create new channels within a pre-existing team for private collaboration.
+Some things are best kept on a need-to-know basis, so this feature lets you create new channels within a pre-existing team for private collaboration or sensitive discussions.
 Look for the lock icon to see if a channel is private or not.